mohmiim/MLIntroduction/session-7/README.md

 * Use label smoothing, so instead of using 1 for real use 0.8 to 1.0 and instead of using 0 for fake use 0 to 0.2
 * when training the discriminator, do the training on 2 steps one patch with only fake and one patch with only real
 * Instead of using pooling layer in the discriminator, use stride of (2,2)
-* Consider using BatchNormilization layer before the activation (i got mixed result for this one)
+* Consider using BatchNormilization layer before the activation (i got a mixed result for this one)

-These are just few tips and tricks, your results might be different and you should feel comfortable mixing and matching and changing the hyperparameters
+These are just a few tips and tricks, your results might be different and you should feel comfortable mixing and matching and changing the hyperparameters

 For full list [check out this NIPS 2016 session](https://github.com/mohmiim/ganhacks)

 ## 5. Generating hand written digits

-Time to have some fun :) , let's try to create a GAN capable of generating images for hand written digits.
+Time to have some fun :), let's try to create a GAN capable of generating images for handwritten digits.

-**Note**: *training GAN takes time, so you need a GPU otherwise the training will take forever and will not be fast enough to try different parameters, it is better make if you are using Colab to enable GPU.
-I also provided the samples as stand-alone Pyhton files so you can run them on your local GPU if you have one*.
+**Note**: *training GAN takes time, so you need a GPU otherwise the training will take forever and will not be fast enough to try different parameters, it is better if you are using Colab to enable GPU.
+I also provided the samples as stand-alone Python files so you can run them on your local GPU if you have one*.

-we will use the [mnist](http://yann.lecun.com/exdb/mnist/) data set to train our model, keras already have function to load this data set for you
+we will use the [mnist](http://yann.lecun.com/exdb/mnist/) data set to train our model, keras already have a function to load this data set for you

 Let's define a function that will load the data, and scale it to [-1,1]

 ~~~~{.python}
 from numpy import expand_dims